modelscope/PromptScope/meta_icl/PromptAgent/README.md

 <img src="./images/Header.png" alt="Expert-level Prompting" title="Expert-level Prompting"/>
 </p>

-## News
-- Jun.
-27, 2024: LLM Reasoners library now integrates PromptAgent!
-See the **adapted PromptAgent** here: [Link](https://github.com/maitrix-org/llm-reasoners/tree/main/examples/PromptAgent/MedQA)
-- May 17, 2024: Modify arguments control, use yaml file to set arguments for PromptAgent.
-- May  15, 2024: Different models (openai, palm, huggingface models) are supported by PromptAgent.
-- Jan.
-16, 2024: PromptAgent has been accepted by ICLR 2024!
-- Dec.
-17, 2023: Refined the code for ease of reading and use by users.
 # PromptAgent
 This is the official repo for "PromptAgent: Strategic Planning with Language Models Enables Expert-level Prompt Optimization".
 PromptAgent is a novel automatic prompt optimization method that autonomously crafts prompts equivalent in quality to those handcrafted by experts, i.e., expert-level prompts. [[arXiv](https://arxiv.org/abs/2310.16427)]
 <p align="center">
 <img src="./images/expert_prompt_00.jpg" alt="Expert-level Prompting" width="700" title="Expert-level Prompting"/>